kubernetes/community/communication/moderation.md

 # Moderation on Kubernetes Communications Channels

-This page describes the rules and best practices for people chosen to moderate Kubernetes communications channels, such as Slack and the mailing lists.
+This page describes the rules and best practices for people chosen to moderate Kubernetes communications channels.
+This includes, Slack and the mailing lists and _any communication tool_ used in an official manner by the project.

 ## Roles and Responsibilities